 The pilot was later extended under the second phase of the testing process.
 From the 15 November 2018 to the 21 December 2018, the online application was open to EU citizens working for higher education institutions or overseas higher education institutions holding a Tier 4 sponsor licence.
 Of the 29,987 applications made during pilot 2, 27,211 of these were concluded as of the 14 January 2019.
 70% of these applications were granted settled status and the remainder were granted pre-settled status.
 Although there were also a significant number of applications which were not processed, there were no refusals.
 77% of applicants said the process was “very or fairly easy” to complete.

-The Government has now opened the public test phase of the scheme, as of 21 January 2019.
-EU citizens or are non-EU citizen family members of an EU citizen, are able to apply for settled status online and via an app.
-Only those with a valid biometric passport (an e-passport with a digital chip) or a valid biometric ‘EU-family member residence card’ are able to apply during the test phase.
-There will be provision for those who do not have a biometric passport to send their passports via the post once the full application process is launched in March 2019.
+The Government opened the public test phase of the scheme from 21 January 2019 to 30 March 2019.
+EU citizens or are non-EU citizen family members of an EU citizen, were able to apply for settled status online and via an app.
+Only those with a valid biometric passport (an e-passport with a digital chip) or a valid biometric ‘EU-family member residence card’ were able to apply during the test phase.

-Only those with access to an android device with the app, EU Exit: ID Document Check, will be able to take part in the pilot.
+Only those with access to an android device with the app, EU Exit: ID Document Check, were able to take part in the pilot.
 The app will be used to scan in the biometric passport/residence card chip in order to verify the applicant’s identity.

-Family members of University staff can now apply during the public test phase.
-The application process for children under the age of 21 will be similar to that of adults.
+Family members of University staff or students were able to apply from 21 January 2019.
+The application process for children under the age of 21 is similar to that of adults.
 If a child is applying based on the settled status of their parent, they will not need to provide proof of residence, and instead will provide proof of their relationship to the parent.
 Should a child be applying independently of a parent’s status, they will need to provide proof of residence.
 Children 10 years old or younger will not be asked to scan their face as part of the application.

-The full process will be open by the end of March 2019 and the deadline for applications to the scheme for those resident here by the end of 2020 will be 30 June 2021.
+The full process opened on 30 March 2019 and the deadline for applications to the scheme for those resident here by the end of 2020 will be 30 June 2021.

-The applications are made online and via a mobile app available on some Android devices (not currently available on iPhone).
+The applications are made online and via a mobile app available on some Android devices (not currently available on iPhone although the intention is to make this available from the end of 2019).
 The intention of the scheme is that it should be streamlined and user-friendly, with existing government data used to establish whether applicants have been in the UK for the necessary period of time.
 It will take applicants through three stages: proving their identity, checking they are not a serious criminal, and evidencing their residence in the UK.

 In summary the application process is:

 b.
-Proof of identity check - passports and biometric residence cards will be verified via the app;
+Proof of identity check – passports, national identity cards and biometric residence cards (for non-EEA family members) will be verified via the app;

 c.
 The applicant’s face will be scanned and a photo taken for the application via the app;